 – Truly dark nights

 To mark the launch of Elden Ring: Survival Mode, Lobosjr – famous for his challenge runs of the Soulsborne series, including completing the original Dark Souls with only 1 HP – will be streaming it live on Twitch.
 The mod itself will be free to download on Grimrukh’s website.
-Check out our guide to all the best Elden Ring mods.
+Check out our guide to all the best Elden Ring mods to see what else you can add to the already huge game.

 Elden Ring Elden Ring $59.99 $50.39 Buy Now Network N earns affiliate commission from qualifying sales.